-How to Identify and Use Periods in Number System
+How to Identify Periods in the Number System with Rules and Examples

 Expressing the numbers sequentially is very important to avoid confusion and error.
 And to avoid confusion and error, "Period in Number System" is used.
 It not only helps to express the number in standard numeral form, but it also helps to represent the number in a small symbol set.
 So we can say that the period in the number system makes Maths a little bit easier for us to understand.
 So, in this article, we will talk about the period in the number system, the difference between Indian and international number systems, and many more interesting things related to the period in the number system.